Proven-Paradox/shaper-system/Handbook.md

 * The party includes an elf, the target is an orc, and there is still long standing, mutual dislike between elves and orcs since a war between them two decades ago.
 “History”
 * The target is secretly after revenge against someone in the party.
 “Enmity”

+#### Poker Face
+Increase your Composure modifier by 1.
+In addition, you may use Composure to completely mask your emotional state, and you gain Boon +4 to do so.
+(This is only for concealing information; for actively misleading someone you would still need to use Deception.)

 #### Slow Fall
 Increase your Acrobatics modifier by 1.
 In addition, you are able to reduce the injuries you take when falling by half.